Home » Mental Health » Introspection

 Introspection

-First let's talk about what introspection is.
-I would define it as looking inward inside yourself.
-As with most things which most people do there are positive and negative aspects to introspection.
-Sometimes it is very important for us to reflect on our inner thoughts and feelings but too much of this can be unhealthy.
-The positive side is that in order to become a better person it is necessary to reflect on your behaviour and values and to look inward for this.
-Also, in terms of mental health some form of self analysis is beneficial.
-This is where self help books can be helpful if carefully selected and used properly, they can point you in the correct direction and through some form of self evaluation you can decide to change your behaviour and attitude to certain situations in your life.
+As with most things people do, there are positive and negative aspects to introspection and reflection.
+Sometimes it is very important for us to reflect on our inner thoughts and feelings, but too much can be unhealthy.
+The positive side is that in order to become a better person it is necessary to reflect on your behaviour and values.
+Also, in terms of mental health, some form of self analysis is beneficial.
+This is where self help books can be helpful if carefully selected and used properly.
+They can point you in the correct direction and through some form of self evaluation you can decide to change your behaviour and attitude to certain situations in your life.

-Introspection can be positive or negative in its focus.
+Introspection advantages and disadvantages are many.
 For example, you might focus on your successes or your failures, your correct actions or your failure to act adequately.
 You may focus on your strengths or your weaknesses, what you have achieved or what you have not achieved.
-For this reason you must be careful that introspection does not become self criticism.
+For this reason you must be careful that introspection does not become self hate.

 When is introspection OK?